PlatyPew/Digispark-Duckduino/README.md

 Example: <your_image_url_here> becomes http://i.imgur.com/Q8ZNXS8.jpg?1

 # Updates?
+Making life easier/harder for myself.
 ## Completed
 * Create a generator: https://github.com/PlatyPooper/Duckduino-Digispark/tree/master/generator
 ## Planning/Work in Progress
-* Control mouse
+* Control over mouse.
+(Planning)

 # Disclaimer!
 * I am in no way encourage any malicious use of the payloads provided on this page.
 It is purely for the fun of it.
 I am in no way responsible for any misuse.
-* The software is for educational purposes only!
+* Everything in this repository is strictly for educational purposes.
+(Aka I don't want to get sues kthnxbye)

 ## Others:
 Just something I would like to get off my chest.